aaronbloomfield/ccc/uva/index.md

 All readings are due by the start of lecture that day.
 You should expect there to be in-class quizzes on each reading.

+- Due Wed, 9/7: HW S2: Read the [Bitcoin whitepaper](https://bitcoinwhitepaper.co/) (also in Collab [here](https://collab.its.virginia.edu/access/content/group/e9ad2fbb-faca-414b-9df1-6f9019e765e9/bitcoin.pdf))

 <!--
 - Due Mon, 2/21: HW S3: read (some of) the [Ethereum whitepaper](https://ethereum.org/en/whitepaper/) ([PDF](https://blockchainlab.com/pdf/Ethereum_white_paper-a_next_generation_smart_contract_and_decentralized_application_platform-vitalik-buterin.pdf))
     - You can skip (or quickly browse) the first 3 sub-parts of the 'History' section ('Bitcoin', 'Mining', and 'Merkle Trees'); also skip the 'references and further reading' section at the end; what's left is 24 pages in the PDF to read
-- Due Mon, 2/7: HW S2: Read the [Bitcoin whitepaper](https://bitcoinwhitepaper.co/)
 -->

 Homeworks
 -----------

-Unless otherwise noted, all submissions are due by the end of the day of the due date given -- this means by 11:59:59 pm.
+Reading assignments are due by the start of the lecture that day, and all other homeworks are due by the end of the day of the due date given -- this means by 11:59:59 pm.
 The late policies are discussed in the [homework policies page](hw-policies.html) ([md](hw-policies.md)).
 Submission is through the Gradescope Collab tool -- all submissions should open up 2 days (i.e., 48 hours) prior to the due date/time.

 #### Larger Programming Homeworks

-- None yet!
-The first one will be due on Tuesday, September 6th, and released a week prior
+- Due Tue, 9/6, by midnight: [HW P1: Overview](../hws/intro/index.html) ([md](../hws/intro/index.md))

 <!--
 - Due Tue, 11/22 by midnight: [P11: MetaMask](../hws/metamask/index.html) ([md](../hws/metamask/index.md))